-We hope that others, like the reviewer, recognise the worth of this method and, by publishing the article in JRSI, that others take up the task of extending the approach.
+We hope that others, like the reviewer, recognise the worth of this method and, by publishing the article in JRSI, that others may also be motivated to take up the task of extending the approach.

 2. I wonder how well the method is able to resolve problems where the parameters evolve as a function of time?
 This kind of temporal behaviour is observed in experiments of cell migration where some kind of adaptation takes place, or some kind of nutrient resource is exhausted during an experiment.
 Can the authors comment on the ability of the approach to resolve temporal variations in parameter values?

-This is a good suggestion and we have now added the following sentence to the discussion, “Similarly, whilst we have illustrated our approach by fitting to models with time-invariant parameters, it could also be used to determine how parameters vary throughout the course of an experiment - so long as the dynamic evolution of parameter values is itself parameterised.”
+This is a good suggestion and we have now added, as previously noted, the following sentence to the discussion, “Similarly, whilst we have illustrated our approach by fitting to models with time-invariant parameters, it could also be used to determine how parameters vary throughout the course of an experiment - so long as the dynamic evolution of parameter values is itself parameterised.”